Close Alert Banner

 Yes

 Please refer to the "Understanding the Vulnerable Sector (VS) Screening Procedures" section below prior to proceeding.
 This level of record check is highly regulated, and not all applicants will qualify.
-You will be required to provide the name of the requesting organization, as well as your position and duties with the organization.
+You will be required to provide a letter from the requesting organization.

 Proceed with the online application: